MichaelCurrin/python-flask-app/README.md

-# python-flask-app
+# Python Flask App

-Flask-based app in Python as a prototype, showing public for one FB page.
+Flask-based app in Python as a prototype, showing public data for one FB page.

-I was not able to upload a .db file so create an empty file with social.db name.

 My app is based on this tutorial